AjdaKovac/rp-mcf/README.md

 What has yet to be done:

+* make sense of results (tomorrow's discussion)
+* plots:
-* plots: (1) bootstrapping to create confidence bands to IRFs (2) normalise vertical axis units to percentegaes (3) prettify with GG plots
+    1. bootstrapping to create confidence bands to IRFs
+    2. normalise vertical axis units to percentages
+    3. prettify with GG plots
 * add additional variable (credit risk, other?)